-It is the procedure of the Department to adopt the Commission on Peace Officer Standards and Training (POST) model procedure.
+It is the policy of the Department to adopt the Commission on Peace Officer Standards and Training (POST) model policy.

-See attachment: Commission on Peace Officer Standards Hate Crimes.pdf
+See attachment: Commission on Peace Officer Standards and Training Hate Crimes Model Policy 2019.pdf.

 Standards of Conduct

 This procedure establishes standards of conduct that are consistent with the values and mission of the Riverside Community College District and the Riverside Community College District Safety and Police Department and are expected of all department members.
 The standards contained in this procedure are not intended to be an exhaustive list of requirements and prohibitions but they do identify many of the important matters concerning conduct.
 In addition to the provisions of this procedure, members are subject to all other provisions contained in this manual, as well as any additional guidance on conduct that may be disseminated by this department or a member's supervisors.